austinBets/ResponsiveExampleTechWebsite/README.md

-**Example Responsive Texh Homepage**
+**Example Responsive Text Homepage**

 An Example project that implements The Homepage of an example Technology company.
-Utilizing HTML, CSS.
+Utilizing HTML, CSS and JavaScript.